I've never taught before. Can I be a good tutor?

 How long is the training program?

 Each new tutor will attend a short orientation plus a tutor training workshop.
 The orientation is designed to acquaint you with our program and to help you make an informed decision about whether or not you want to tutor.
 It takes no more than an hour and does not represent any obligation on your part.
 The training workshop is conducted by an experienced tutor trainer and is designed to help you learn and practice the techniques of tutoring.
-The workshop consists of two days, six hours each day.
-At the end of the workshop, you will be qualified to tutor at any level.
-Introductory online training is available for those who are not sure they are ready to commit to tutoring.
-See Tutor Training for additional details and upcoming workshops.
+After completing the requirements of the Tutor Certification Training (TCT), you will be considered a ProLiteracy Certified Tutor.

 How long should I plan on tutoring my learner?